0fie/Maika/README.md

 ### 📚 Directory Structure

 -   [flake.nix](flake.nix) base of the configuration
     [home](home/) contains home-manager configs for the user.
     [system](system/) contains system-level configs for the OS.

 ### Why it looks like this?
 Simplicity... as a simple person with simple requirements, I sought to craft a beautiful and functional NixOS + Hyprland config to daily drive on my old Dell laptop, and this is it!
 It might look half-baked or primitive, but I can assure you that it meets my needs perfectly, and there is nothing more to add to it.
 So simple, so elegant.
-You will notice that
+You will notice that the [home](home/) and [system](system/) directories do not contain any additional directories inside them.
+This was intentionally done to avoid unnecessary complexity.

 ## How to Install?
 I'm still figuring out how to make it safe and convinient for others to install these dotfiles on their NixOS (and non-nix) machines.